design : alchemiscale strategist

 Additional notes:

-• if 1, always perform extension when possible
+1, always perform extension when possible - if between